-Naikang Tsao is a litigation partner at Foley & Lardner LLP, where he has handled a wide spectrum of matters, including patent, unfair trade practices, false advertising and commercial disputes.
-He represents clients in diverse industries, including banking, electronics and consumer products.
-His experience includes representing clients in patent infringement actions involving financial business transactions, computer software and hardware, industrial machines and consumer products; and defending class action lawsuits brought against consumer product manufacturers and retailers.
-He is a member of the Intellectual Property Litigation and Business Litigation & Dispute Resolution Practices, and is the Professional Responsibility Partner and former head of the Litigation Department for the Madison office.
+Naikang Tsao has handled a wide range of matters, including patent, unfair trade practices, false advertising, copyright, and commercial disputes.
+He represents clients in diverse industries, including banking, electronics, and consumer products.
+Naikang is a partner in the firm’s Intellectual Property Litigation and Business Litigation & Dispute Resolution Practices and is the Professional Responsibility Partner and former head of the Litigation Department for the Madison office.

 Before joining Foley, Naikang was a trial attorney for five years at the U.S. Department of Justice, during which he was awarded the U.S. Environmental Protection Agency’s Gold Medal for Exceptional Service and the U.S. Department of Justice Environment and Natural Resource Division’s Special Commendation for Outstanding Service.
 He also clerked for a federal district judge in the Northern District of Ohio.